 Best for Grilling: Consevisen Silicone Basting Brush

-These very well-regarded, very affordable brushes come in sets of two to five of various sizes.
-The design is seamless to avoid catching food or sauces and has a core of stainless steel to provide strength.
-The brushes can handle temperatures up to 446 degrees, are made from food-grade silicone, and are dishwasher safe.
+These very well-regarded, affordable brushes come in sets of two to five of various sizes.
+I tested a set of four, with one larger brush and three smaller ones.
+The design is seamless to avoid catching food or sauces and has a core of stainless steel in the handle to provide strength.
+The brushes can handle temperatures up to 446 degrees, are made from food-grade silicone, and are dishwasher-safe.
 With any of these sets, you’ll be able to grill with a variety of different sauces or bastes all at the same time, making any meal a feast.
+The set I tested was packed neatly, but the brush bristles were bent.
+The brush still worked, but looked uneven.
+The bends remained even after several uses and trips through the dishwasher, so care should be taken when storing to make sure they stay as straight as possible.

 Best Silicone: Norpro Silicone Barbeque Brush